Advertisement

 Tumor grading isn’t the same as staging.
 Both are indicators of your cancer’s severity and prognosis, but they use different criteria.

-Staging deals with the tumor size, location and the distribution of cancer cells in your body.
+Staging deals with the tumor size, location and distribution of cancer cells in your body.
 Grading is based on how the cancer cells appear under a microscope.
 Abnormal-looking cells are more likely to quickly grow and spread.

 Grades usually run from 1 to 3, and a higher grade represents more rapidly dividing cells — a more aggressive cancer.
 “It’s possible to have a Stage I tumor that is relatively small and contained but that is also a Grade 3, more aggressive cancer,” Dr. Abraham clarifies.

-Your body’s hormones, especially estrogen and progesterone, may play a role in how your breast cancer progresses.
+Your body’s hormones, especially estrogen and progesterone, may play a role in how your breast cancer progresses because cancer cells can have hormone receptors that allow them to tap into your body’s regulation of normal cell growth.

 Advertisement

-HER2, which stands for human epidermal growth factor receptor 2, is another type of growth signal receptor (sometimes known as an antenna) that may be present on your breast cancer cells.
+HER2, which stands for “human epidermal growth factor receptor 2,” is another type of growth signal receptor (sometimes known as an antenna) that may be present on your breast cancer cells.
 About 25% of breast cancers are HER2-positive.

 “A number of HER2-targeted drugs are extremely effective at this, and they’ve dramatically improved the prognosis for HER2-positive patients,” Dr. Abraham says.
 “Treatment outcomes are now as good as those with HER2-negative tumors.”

 This is an important question, but the answer may be less than definitive, especially in the beginning.
-“It will vary from patient to patient, and you may have more than one choice,” Dr. Abraham notes.

 The American Cancer Society reports that most people who have breast cancer have some type of surgery.
 In some cases, whether to operate and the type of surgery may depend on factors like:

-Not all breast cancers can initially be surgically removed.
-But for breast cancers that are operable, the two broad categories of choices are:
+For breast cancers that are operable, the two broad categories of choices are:

 “Talk with your oncologist and breast surgeon, and if you have any doubts, you may choose to seek a second opinion,” Dr. Abraham advises.